DidierSpaier/absm/README.md

 * GRUB should be the boot loader and manager in use.
 * It is expected that the "core" system (including directories like /, /usr, /bin, /sbin, /etc, /lib*) be mounted in /etc/fstab as a subvolume, with Copy On Write (COW) enabled and the option "subvol=..."
 * Directories that you do not want to include in the snapshots should be in their separate subvolumes, and not in the core system's subvolume (flat layout).
 * The w3m browser/pager is recommended, especially to users relying on a braille device or a screen reader.

+`absm` has been tested on several distributions: Slint-15.0, Ubuntu-22.04.1, Mint-21.1-cinnamon, Garuda-lxqt-22.10.19, Manjaro-xfce-22.0-221224, Endeavour OS_Cassini_22_12 and Fedora-Workstation-37-1.7.

+Please let us know posting an issue if you have tried it in another one and the outcome of this test.

 INSTALLATION